MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_edithelp.md

 ---
 author: pkrebs
 ms.author: pkrebs
-title: Customize the learning pathways site ms.date: 02/15/2019
+title: Customize site of learning pathways ms.date: 02/15/2019
-description: Learn about the variety of customizations available with Microsoft 365 learning pathways ms.service: sharepoint-online
+description: Learn about the various customizations available with Microsoft 365 learning pathways ms.service: sharepoint-online
 ---

-# Customize the site
+# Customize the learning pathways site

 The Microsoft 365 learning pathways site is based on a SharePoint communication template, so it's easy to modify the site to meet the needs of your organization.
 You can change the site name, logo, menu items, and the content on the pages.